By age 8, kids are having adult conversations.

 5 stages of reading development

-The book Who Will Save the Desert? can be utilized to aid in skill development for stages #1-4 below.
-Stage 5 readers* may find the reading level too basic, but the main concept delivered regarding trash and recycling should be important to all ages of readers.
+The books on this site, Who Will Save the Desert? and Marshalls' BIG Discovery, may be utilized to aid in skill development for stages #1-4 below.
+Stage 5* readers may find the reading level in the books too basic, but the main concepts of the stories regarding trash/recycling and the acceptance of similarities/ differences should be important to all ages of readers.

 Pre-reader: typically from 6 months to 6 years.
 This is the period of emerging skills, as kids are being exposed to sounds, words, concepts, print images and conversations.
 This is often the stage when adults “read to” a child.

 Novice reader: typically from 6 to 7 years.
 In this stage, kids can understand letters and sounds, both printed and spoken words.
 They can read or sound out simple one syllable common words.
 They become eager to “read on their own”.

 Decoding reader: typically from 7 to 9 years.
 These readers are now reading more independently as they have developed sight vocabulary and decoding skills.
 Being “read to” is still important in gaining skills as it promotes listening skills.
 Hearing sounds and locking onto new words is crucial to promote vocabulary development and reading fluency.
 This leads to developing comprehension skills and moving to the next level reader.